Yochien/markov-audio-generator/README.md

-# markov-audio-generator
+# Markov Audio Generator

-Tool to aid in computer music generation by providing a framework for creating pieces with the markov process.
+Tool to aid in computer music creation by providing a framework to quickly iterate on pieces with the markov process.